Last Updated on February 28, 2021 Brain Visagie

 In Rev. 8:13 the voices of the Holy Spirit of our Lord Jesus Christ and his Archangels are described as the “voices of the trumpet”.
 So we can also understand that “the last trump” referred to in 1Cor.
 15:52 refers to the voice of our Lord Jesus Christ as described in Rev. 1:10.
 It was this “Voice like a trumpet” that the Israelites could not bear in Ex.
 19:16, 19.
 In Heb.
 12:19 the apostle also Paul describes the voice of the Almighty in Ex.
 19:16, 19; 20:19 as “the sound of a trumpet, and the voice of words.”

-It is with this shattering Voice that our Lord Jesus Christ rebukes and consumes Satan and his works against you with the Scriptures you believe and profess when you pray (Jer.
+It is with this shattering Voice that our Lord Jesus Christ rebukes and consumes Satan and his works against you with the Scriptures you believe and profess when you pray (1Kings 13:32; Jer.
 23:29; 2Thess.
 2:8; Jude 1:9).

 3) Tumult like the Noise of an Army

 Ps.
 50: 3 also tells that: “Our God shall come, and shall not keep silence: a fire shall devour before him, and it shall be very tempestuous round about him.”
-When the Glory of God is stationery it is calm, but when it moves it sounds like the elements of a storm – like a violent wind and also like thundering rolling waters.
+When the Glory of God is stationery it is calm about Him, but when He moves He sounds like the elements of a storm – like a violent wind and also like thundering rolling waters.

 Whereas the devil may invoke all sorts of sound, he cannot imitate the sound of the Holy Spirit of the Glory of God in Jesus Christ.
 In Isa.
 48:11; 42:8 the Word of God is emphatic: “…I will not give my glory unto another.”

-The Holy Spirit of the Glory of God is not a wind of any sorts; neither does it feel like a breeze.
-It merely comes with a thunderous drone, sounding like a massive storm of rolling waters and mighty winds.
+The Holy Spirit of the Glory of God is not a wind of any sorts; neither does He feel like a breeze.
+He merely comes with a thunderous drone, sounding like a massive storm of rolling waters and mighty winds.

 Nor is the presence of the Holy Spirit felt with some wonderful sensation or feeling.
 If there is any feeling to the Presence of the Holy Spirit of the Glory of the Almighty God, it is an intense strength.
 It is known as the Power of His Might (Eph.
 6:10).